-In a special event held at Richard J. Donovan Correctional Facility (RJD) in San Diego, CDCR Secretary Ralph Diaz traded in his suit and tie for joggers and running shoes.
+In a special event held at RJ Donovan Correctional Facility (RJD) in San Diego, CDCR Secretary Ralph Diaz traded in his suit and tie for joggers and running shoes.
 He joined Los Angeles County Superior Court Judge Craig Mitchell, founder of the Skid Row Running Club, and RJD inmates on Facility E in a tribute lap around the facility’s yard in honor of the powerful acts of recovery and redemption.

 The Jan.
 23 event featured members of the Skid Row Running Club sharing their stories of recovery from living on the streets of Los Angeles Skid Row, to running international marathons in Africa, Europe, and Central America, in a documentary Skid Row Marathon, which was premiered for approximately 100 inmates at RJD.